Sunningdale School: History

+In 1967, the school was taken over by twins Tim and Andrew "Nick" Dawson.
+As of 2025, the school was owned and run by Tim's son Thomas Dawson.

 The school was the subject of a BBC television documentary, Britain's Youngest Boarders, first broadcast in September 2010.

+On 5 November 2015, a parent at the school was hit and killed by a car in the school's car park.
+The car was owned by the school and driven by a member of staff.
+The death was ruled to be accidental and no criminal charges were brought.

 Background

 The school has its own chapel, and a house in Normandy, France to which each boy goes for a week three times during his time at Sunningdale.
 The school's major sports are football, rugby union and cricket in the Michaelmas, Lent and summer terms respectively.
 Boys also play tennis, squash, Eton Fives, basketball, field hockey, golf and table tennis against other independent boarding schools.
 Fives has been played at Sunningdale since at least 1892 and the school has 3 courts on site.
 They also compete in athletics, cross-country, fencing, judo and air rifle shooting.
 There is a heated indoor swimming pool which means that the boys can swim all year round.
 The sports hall includes two full-length cricket nets and an air rifle range.
 There is also a 7-hole golf course in the grounds.
 Boys can also ride and do clay pigeon shooting and in their last term they do an outward bound course on Dartmoor.
 Indoor activities include chess, model railway, cooking, bridge, snooker, Scottish dancing, drama, model making and board games.